A curved or bent material used for catching hold of or hanging things on

 A person or thing that provides stability or confidence in an otherwise uncertain situation

-A slender jointed extremity of the human hand
+A slender-jointed extremity of the hand of a human or animal

 An object that is used to support something